2 bodies found in creeks as atmospheric river drops record-breaking rain in Pacific Northwest

 In neighboring Washington County, officials said they were investigating the death of a man found entangled in tree branches in Bronson Creek southeast of Hillsboro on Tuesday morning, the county sheriff’s office said in a social media post.
 There were no visible signs of injury to the man’s body, the sheriff’s office said.
 Authorities are investigating the cause of his death.

+A man who was in a small boat with no oars was saved from a raging Skykomish River in Monroe, Washington, during a challenging nighttime rescue Tuesday that involved 23 first responders, Snohomish Regional Fire & Rescue said in a social media post.
+Firefighters threw him a rope from an overpass, but when he stood up to grab it, the swift current ripped the boat from under him and he was swept away by the river surrounded by large tree debris.
+He was able to swim to shore and hold on to a tree on the riverbank as crews cut through bushes to reach him.

-In southwest Washington, a Coast Guard helicopter plucked a man from the roof of his truck in floodwaters near the hamlet of Rosburg and also rescued four people who were trapped in a house surrounded by 4 feet (1.2 meters) of water, a Coast Guard statement said.
+After plucking the woman from the roof of her car in Grays River, a helicopter also rescued four people who were trapped in a house surrounded by 4 feet (1.2 meters) of water, a Coast Guard statement said.

 In Skagit County, Washington, officials declared a county emergency Tuesday due to flooding and warned residents in some flood-prone areas to prepare for evacuation as the Skagit River rose.

-Note: This story has been corrected to show the day of the rescue was Tuesday, not Monday.
-It was also corrected to show that the Coast Guard rescued a woman from the roof of her car, not a man.